Add a little sparkle to your wine tour

 With an upbeat slogan like “Let life bubble over”, this iconic sparkling wine house is a must-see!
 Situated in the heart of Russian River Valley, J Vineyards produces a range of still and sparkling wines from classic grapes such as Pinot Noir, Chardonnay, Pinot Gris, and Meunier.
 From bone-dry Extra Brut to softly sweet Demi-Sec and complex vintage sparkling wines, lovers of all kinds are sure to find something that suits them.

 3900 Piner Road, Santa Rosa, CA 95401, (707) 293-9576

 A passion for Pinot Noir led the Napa native Kathleen Inman to create her winery in the heart of Russian River Valley.
-Since then, the petite, terroir-driven winery has been producing both still and sparkling wines from Pinot Noir, Chardonnay and Pinot Gris that are low in alcohol and good with food.
-The winery's two sparkling wines, Inman Sister's Cuvée and its Brut Rosé based on 100% Pinot Noir, are both great demonstrations of the Russian River Valley ‘s potential for world-class sparkling wines.
+Since then, the petite, terroir-driven winery has been producing both still and sparkling wines from Pinot Noir, Chardonnay, and Pinot Gris that are low in alcohol and good with food.
+The winery’s two sparkling wines, Inman Sister’s Cuvée and Brut Rosé based on 100% Pinot Noir, are great demonstrations of the Russian River Valley’s potential for world-class sparkling wine production.

 - Bacigalupi Vineyards

 4353 Westside Road, Healdsburg, CA 95448, (707) 473-0115